-Pairwise independence generators do suffice for a variety of applications (cf., [58]).
+Pairwise independence generators do suffice for a variety of applications (cf., [72]).
 Many of these applications are based on the fact that "Laws of Large Numbers" hold for sequences of trials that are pairwise independent (rather than totally independent).
 This fact stems from the application of Chebyshev's Inequality, and is the basis of the (rather generic) application to ("pairwise independent") sampling.
-As a concrete example, we mention the derandomization of a fast parallel algorithm for the Maximal Independent Set problem (as presented in [38, Sec.
-12.3]).
+As a concrete example, we mention the derandomization of a fast parallel algorithm for the Maximal Independent Set problem (as presented in [47, Sec.
+12.3]).5 In general, whenever the analysis of a randomized algorithm only relies on the hypothesis that some objects are distributed in a pairwise independent manner, we may replace its random choices by a sequence of choices that is generated by a pairwise independence generator.
+Thus, pairwise independence generators suffice for fooling distinguishers that are derived from some natural and interesting randomized algorithms.